-Similarly, volume discounts and other incentives will, as far as possible, be phased out of the tariff book with the Automotive Industry Volume Discount being removed over a maximum of 10 years but targeted over 5 years depending on the impact of volumes and relative revenue growth in other parts of the tariff structure.
-The Regulator will consider the impact on each OEM affected by the phasing out of the volume discount programme.
-However, the NPA can, at their discretion and with approval from the Regulator, provide incentives as long as they are self-funding (from NPA allowed returns) i.e. do not require a cross-subsidy.
+Similarly, volume discounts and other incentives will, as far as possible, be phased out of the tariff book.
+However, the NPA can at their discretion and with approval from the Regulator provide incentives as long as they are self-funding (from NPA allowed returns) i.e. do not require a cross-subsidy.